acdenisSK/release-maker/README.md

 ## What is this?

 I am the lead developer of [Serenity], a Rust Discord API wrapper.
 When publishing new versions we cater our changelogs to a specific style.
 I had been writing in this style by hand, but I quickly got sick of it.
-Hence lead to the creation of this tool that simplifies the process.
+Hence led to the creation of this tool that simplifies the process.

 ## Okay, seems interesting.
 May I use it?